This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Step 1: Click The Apple Logo

 To start, open the Apple menu.
 Click on the Apple logo in the top left corner of your screen.
-Select “System Preferences” beneath “About This Mac” in the drop-down menu.
+Select “System Preferences (System Settings on macOS Ventura and above)” beneath “About This Mac” in the drop-down menu.

 Step 2: Open Battery

-In the “System Preferences” window, locate the “Battery” icon.
+In the “System Preferences (System Settings on macOS Ventura and above)” window, locate the “Battery” icon.
 It is a green battery icon, usually near the bottom of your screen.
 Click open it.

 Step 3: Go To The Power Adapter Tab